 The Epson ET-15000 is a very good printer with a remarkably high page yield, just like most Epson EcoTank printers.
 However, it's only a slight upgrade over the cheaper Epson EcoTank ET-4760, and if you don't need to print on tabloid-sized paper, it's not worth the extra cost.
 Also see our recommendations for the best home printers, the best printers with cheap ink, and the best all-in-one printers.

 The Epson EcoTank ET-15000 is slightly better than the Epson EcoTank ET-4760.
-Both printers use the same ink tank systems, resulting in remarkably high page yield.
+Both printers use the same ink tank systems, resulting in remarkably high page yields.
 The only difference is that the ET-15000 has a rear input tray that supports tabloid-size paper, and it also has better photo printing quality.
 However, the ET-4760 has better color accuracy.

 The Epson EcoTank ET-15000 is much better than the Canon PIXMA iX6820.
 The Epson is all-in-one with a sheetfed and flatbed scanner.
 It also uses a supertank ink system, resulting in a much higher page yield.
 However, the Canon has better color accuracy and much better photo printing quality.